un-ts/synckit/README.md

 If you want to use a custom tsconfig as project instead of default `tsconfig.json`, use `TS_NODE_PROJECT` env.
 Please view [ts-node](https://github.com/TypeStrong/ts-node#tsconfig) for more details.

 If you want to integrate with [tsconfig-paths](https://www.npmjs.com/package/tsconfig-paths), please view [ts-node](https://github.com/TypeStrong/ts-node#paths-and-baseurl) for more details.

+## Benchmark

+It is about 20x faster than [`sync-threads`](https://github.com/lambci/sync-threads) but 3x slower than native for reading the file content itself 1000 times during runtime.
+See [Benchmark](./benchmarks/benchmark.txt) for more details.

+You can try it with running `yarn benchmark` by yourself.
+[Here](./benchmarks/benchmark.js) is the benchmark source code.

 ## Changelog